abdulhakimefti/superhero-direction/README.md

-# Getting Started with Create React App
+# Welcome in our big movie project mission extreme

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://elated-wing-e26ec8.netlify.app/).

 ## Available Scripts

-In the project directory, you can run:
+Mission extreme will make a new history.
+We want to hire some actor for our project.
+In our website you can see how much we will give them  for their perfomance ..That it.
+I have nothing to say..

 ### `npm start`